Hybridization

 Organic chemists knew that methane (CH4) had a tetrahedral geometry and that all the C-H bonds were the same length and the angle between each H-C-H was 109.5o.
 Since all the C-H bonds and angles are the same, the electronic configuration of the C atom is inconsistent with this geometry.

-Recall from general chemistry that we can describe the ground state and valence shell electronic configurations by using Aufbau's principle in which the orbitals (i.e. 1s, 2s, 2px, 2py, 2pz, etc.) are filled from the bottom up (i.e. lowest energy first), Pauli exclusion principle (i.e. electrons are paired up in orbitals with opposite spin) and Hund's rule of maximum multiplicity (i.e. degenerate orbitals are given 1 electron until all are half filled then we pair them up).
+Recall from general chemistry that we can describe the ground state and valence shell electronic configurations by using Aufbau's principle in which the orbitals (i.e. 1s, 2s, 2px, 2py, 2pz, etc.) are filled from the bottom up (i.e. the lowest energy first), Pauli exclusion principle (i.e. electrons are paired up in orbitals with opposite spin) and Hund's rule of maximum multiplicity (i.e. degenerate orbitals are given 1 electron until all are half filled then we pair them up).
 You should have learned this in high school chemistry and then again in general chemistry as a freshman.

 If you do this for C you'd get the valence shell configuration as shown below on the left.
 You'll notice there are only two unpaired electrons (red) in the valence shell configuration.
 THERE IS NO WAY FOR IT TO FORM FOUR BONDS!
 Something is wrong!
 We could add energy to the atom and bump one of the 2s electrons into the empty 2p orbital to give an atom with 4 unpaired electrons (excited state below).
 The energy required would easily be compensated for by the extra bond formed.
 However, in the excited state one electron is lower in energy than the other three.
 If this atom were to form a methane molecule one C-H bond would be much shorter than the other three.
 AGAIN THIS IS INCONSISTENT WITH THE TRUE STRUCTURE!
 However, if the 2s and 2p(x,y,z) orbitals could mix (i.e. hybridize) we could potentially make four (4) sp3 hybrid orbitals all of equal energy.
 This would give a methane structure that is consistent with the true structure of methane.
 Hybridization occurs because the resulting atom can form 4 bonds which is much more stable than forming only two 2 bonds.
 Note: The ground state configuration as you learned in general chem only applies to bare "naked" atoms with nothing around them.
 It's the presence of the H atoms and their electrons that makes the orbitals hybridize.